-Windermere Lake Cruises has ample parking for coaches at both Lakeside and Bowness piers and there is space for dropping off at Ambleside (Waterhead) Pier.
+If you're bringing a group for a cruise, we have ample parking for coaches at both Lakeside and Bowness piers and there is space for dropping off at Ambleside (Waterhead) Pier.
 View our interactive map with information about parking, piers and their location around the lake.

 📄 Why choose the Coach Park? - view our flyer PDF with more info

 - Coaches can park for free for up to 4 hours if you have customers pre-booked on our cruises.

 - Coaches can also park for free if coach passengers are interested in travelling on the boats - we will happily come on board to explain the different cruises we have on offer.

 - Space is still a premium, so please let us know what time you are planning to arrive beforehand.

 - Sorry, but at the moment we cannot accept coaches arriving ad hoc and unplanned.

 Coach parking Pre-booking essential

 At the time of booking your passengers onto a cruise, you must also pre-book your coach into the coach park.